ligato/docs/docs/plugins/vpp-plugins.md

 ### Routes

-The VPP routing table contains destination network prefixes, a corresponding next_hop IP address and the outbound interface.
-You can deploy one or more virtual routing and forwarding (VRF) tables, with a default table of index 0.
+The VPP routing table contains destination network prefixes, a corresponding next_hop IP address, and the outbound interface.
+You can deploy one or more virtual routing and forwarding (VRF) tables.
+The default VRF table uses index 0.

 **References:**

 - [VPP routes proto][route-proto]
 - [VPP routes model][L3-models]

-The VPP routes proto defines the standard routing table fields such a destination network, next_hop IP address.
+The VPP routes proto defines the standard routing table fields such a destination network, next_hop IP address, and outgoing interface.
 The proto includes weight and preference fields to assist in path selection.

 The proto defines several route types:

-- Intra-VRF route: prefix lookup done in the local VRF table.
+- **Intra-VRF route**: prefix lookup done in the local VRF table.
+<br></br>

-- Inter-VRF route: prefix lookup an done in an external VRF table.
+- **Inter-VRF route**: prefix lookup done in an external VRF table defined in the `via_vrf_id` field.<br></br>

-- Drop route: drops packets destined for specified IP address.
+- **Drop route**: drops packets destined for a specified IP address.

 ---